Stuart Legg (rugby union): Early life

-Legg learned his rugby at Solihull School.
+Legg developed his rugby at Solihull School.
 He matriculated at Durham University in 1994 and represented the university rugby team, where he was a teammate of Will Greenwood.

 Career

-After university Legg turned professional with Newcastle, making his debut against Bath Rugby in the first match of the season, where he played 54 minutes and scored a try.
-He soon became the first choice fullback, reducing the more experienced Tim Stimpson to the bench and ultimately the transfer list.
-He made 21 appearances during the 1997-98 season, which saw his team win the league for the first time - having been promoted from National Division 2 the year before.
+After university, Legg turned professional with Newcastle, making his debut against Bath in the opening match of the 1997–98 season.
+He played 54 minutes and scored a try.
+Legg soon established himself as Newcastle's first-choice full-back, ahead of the more experienced Tim Stimpson, who was subsequently placed on the transfer list.
+He made 21 appearances during the 1997–98 season, as Newcastle won the league title in their first season following promotion from National Division Two.

-By the 1999-2000 season Legg found opportunities were more limited and he made only 10 starts.
-He then signed for Biarritz, where he won the Championship title during the 2001-2002 season.
-The following season he joined Treviso, playing another four years before retiring from rugby.
+By the 1999–2000 season, Legg's first-team opportunities had become more limited, and he made ten starts.
+He subsequently joined Biarritz, winning the French championship in the 2001–02 season.
+He joined Treviso the following season and played for the club for a further four years before retiring.